-Council's base salaries are \$140.71 per month.
+Council's base salaries are \$147.75 per month.
 In addition, the Mayor receives \$150 and Councilmembers receive \$100 per regular meeting attended.
 The Mayor and Councilmembers receive \$50 for each special meeting attended.
-The salaries and wages line item is based on 40 meetings: 24 regular (2 per month) and 16 special (12 monthly study sessions and 4 extra) meetings.
+The salaries and wages line item is based on 40 meetings: 24 regular (2 per month) and 16 special (12 monthly study sessions and 4 extra).

-Professional Services is for cost related for a Council workshop.
+Professional Services is for costs related for a Council workshop.